sunertl/obsidian-quartz/content/notes/Relational (SQL).md

+---
+tags:
+  - docs
+---

 - Structured Query Language (SQL) is a feature of most RDS.
 -   Structure to the data known as a **schema**.
     -   Defined in advance.
     -   Defines names of things